ashishtele/ashishtele.github.io/_posts/2023-11-12-NER_Prompt.md

 3. LLM does not understand/follow the hard constraints every time.

 ## Few-shot Prompting:
+Few-shot prompting is a technique that leverages the capabilities of Large Language Models (LLMs) to perform specific tasks.
+By providing a few examples, known as "shots," the model can be conditioned to generate desired outputs, such as text, code, or images

 Stay tuned for more in-depth articles in collaboration with [Vikrant Singh](https://www.linkedin.com/in/vkrntkmrsngh/).
 You can also visit his [medium articles](https://medium.com/@vkrntkmrsngh)